X

 Can I Go Blind After Laser Eye Surgery?

-Technically, Laser Eye Surgery carries an exceedingly small risk of blindness – but this is as small as the risk of dying in a plane crash…
+Technically, there is an exceedingly small risk of blindness from Laser Eye Surgery – around the same as dying in a plane crash…

-Despite the unlikelihood of this event, it is important to be aware of all potential risks associated with the procedure.
-In the short video below, our expert Laser Eye Surgeon Mr Glenn Carp explains the extremely small risk of blindness associated with Laser Eye Surgery.
+In the short video below, our expert Laser Eye Surgeon, Mr Glenn Carp, explains the extremely small risk of blindness associated with the procedure.

-Importantly, as Mr Carp explains in the video, situations where a patient loses all of their vision are highly unlikely.
-For this to occur, a series of mistakes would need to arise in succession and remain undiagnosed and/or ignored.
+As Mr Carp explains, there have been cases around the world where patients have experienced significant vision loss following Laser Eye Surgery, but these cases are extremely rare.
+However, for this to occur, a series of complications would need to arise in succession and remain undiagnosed or ignored.
 This is almost unheard of – particularly among leading Laser Eye surgeons.

 View Comments (33)